-Wondering if chiropractic care and functional medicine are right for you?
+Wondering if wellness & chiropractic care are right for you?

 Read on to find answers to some commonly asked questions.

 What conditions can you help me with?

 Chiropractic care is mainly concerned with disorders relating to the spine and musculoskeletal system, including low back pain, neck pain, nerve pain syndromes, herniated discs, muscle spasms, sciatica, numbness and tingling in the arms or legs, arthritis in the neck and back, carpal tunnel syndrome, and pain in the hip, knee, ankle or foot.
 Through the use of individualized herbal formulas, I can help support overall wellness and vitality.
 Still not sure if I can help?
 Email me to set up a free-15 minute consultation.

 Does it hurt to be adjusted?